Family sitting in camp chairs and at a covered picnic area in front of their tent in the woods.

 Pack in the beautiful views by packing out the trash and leaving a place better than you found it.
 And make sure not to forget the peels and cores.
 Just because it’s good for you doesn’t mean it’s good for the wildlife.
 Conservation starts small, and every individual can take proactive steps to reduce their impact on natural resources.

 Before leaving the parking lot or campsite, inspect your vehicle and belongings.
-Remove plants, seeds, insects, animals and mud.
-Brush pets before leaving.
-Cleaning your gear helps to stop the spread of forest pests across Colorado.
+Clean off any mud and remove plants, seeds, insects and animals, and brush your pets.
+This helps to stop the spread of forest pests across Colorado.